Warp Drives and Closed Timelike Curves: The weak energy condition with a non-unit lapse

 We shall study the pointwise weak energy condition (WEC) in this section.
 In \cite{Santiago_2022}, it was shown that a metric in the Natário class always entails violation of the WEC, subject to some reasonable conditions.
 Here we shall follow a modified version of an argument in \cite{Santiago_2022} applied to metrics of the form

-and show that the introduction of a non-unit lapse $N$ does not help to avoid WEC violation\footnote{The arguments in this section hold for an arbitrary positive-definite lapse, not just our particular modification (\ref{lapse}).}.
+and show that the introduction of a non-unit lapse $N$ does not help to avoid WEC violation.
 We also consider the non-trivial case where $\rho=0$ everywhere, which was not considered in \cite{Santiago_2022}.
+Importantly, the arguments in this section hold for an \emph{arbitrary} positive-definite lapse, not just our particular modification (\ref{lapse}) necessary for creating a closed timelike geodesic.

-Our goal will be to study what exactly it is about metrics of the form (\ref{gen natario}) that gives rise to violation of the weak energy condition, without consideration for the shape of $N$ and $\bm{\beta}$ (or whether they describe a warp drive in particular).
+Our goal will be to study what exactly it is about metrics of the form (\ref{gen=000020natario}) that gives rise to violation of the weak energy condition, without consideration for the shape of $N$ and $\bm{\beta}$ (or whether they describe a warp drive in particular).
 We do not prove violation of the pointwise null energy condition (NEC) as was done in \cite{Santiago_2022}, as the arguments therein do not readily extend to the case with $N\neq1$.